OrHasan/Captcha_Analyzer/README.md

 <!-- LOCAL TESTER -->
 ## Local Tester
+### Model Test
-### Model Test: Test results constancy - Sending the cleared captcha _[model_test_repeats]_ times to the client.
+Test results constancy - Sending the cleared captcha _[model_test_repeats]_ times to the client.

 For each captcha in the _[test_database_dir]_ folder there will be a progress bar, and in the end of each one all the results will be printed to the console with the result.

+### Filter Test
-### Filter Test: Test filters - Testing a different combination of the available filters.
+Test filters - Testing a different combination of the available filters.

 Each file in the _[test_database_dir]_ folder need to be called with the expected result.
 The test will run each captcha with every specified filters combination in the code and save the filtering proccess picture in a corresponding subfolder inside "Methods Test" folder.